lorrli274/next/courses/community/Google-s Python Class/lessons/Sorting/04-Tuples.md

 A **tuple** is a fixed size grouping of elements, such as an (x, y) co-ordinate.
 Tuples are like lists, except they are immutable and do not change size. `tuples` are not strictly immutable since one of the contained elements could be mutable.

 Tuples play a sort of struct role in Python as a convenient way to pass around a little logical, fixed size bundle of values.
 A function that needs to return multiple values can just return a tuple of the values.

-For example: If you wanted to have a list of 3-d coordinates, the natural python representation would be a list of tuples, where each tuple is size 3 holding one (x, y, z) group.
+info> For example: If you wanted to have a list of 3-d coordinates, the natural python representation would be a list of tuples, where each tuple is size 3 holding one (x, y, z) group.

 To create a `tuple`, just list the values within parenthesis separated by commas.
 The empty `tuple` is just an empty pair of parenthesis.
 Accessing the elements in a `tuple` is just like a list `len()`, `[ ]`, `for`, `in`, etc. all work the same.